ctrinh98/flask-tweepy-oauth/README.md

 ### How to run

 To run the program, just open up `server.py` with your favorite text editor and fill in the necessary keys at the top.
 Once that's done, just open up your terminal interface, `cd` to the project directory, and then run `python server.py`.
+Open http://localhost:5000 in your browser when you're ready to start.

 ### Credits
 Find the original author on GitHub at https://github.com/whichlight.